youkitan/youkitan.github.io/about.md

 ---
-title: "Youki Tanaka"
+title: "Bio"
+alt_title: "About me"
 layout: about
 ---

-# Hi this is another test.
+# This page is under construction!
-I think this works as a regular markdown page.